 In the meantime, the IPEDS system will be used to report data on enrollments and completions, and AACC will work to make them as relevant and accessible as possible.
 The association is also focused on ensuring that the public, most importantly prospective students, has access to these and similar data.

-Please contact David Baime, AACC Senior Vice President for Government Relations and Policy Analysis, email@example.com, or Kent Phillippe, Associate Vice President for Research and Student Success firstname.lastname@example.org, if you have any questions or related comments.
+Please contact David Baime, AACC Senior Vice President for Government Relations and Policy Analysis, opens in a new email@example.com new email, or Kent Phillippe, Associate Vice President for Research and Student Success opens in a new firstname.lastname@example.org new email, if you have any questions or related comments.